Do Skunks Eat Bees?

 A skunk’s thick fur acts as natural armor, protecting it from the majority of bee stings.
 However, sensitive areas like the nose or eyes may still be at risk.

-Impacts on Beekeeping
+Impact on Beekeeping

 - Scratches around hive entrances.

-- Bee carcasses scattered nearby.
+- Bee carcasses scattered near hives.

-Barriers: Use skunk-proof fencing around apiaries.
+- Barriers: Install skunk-proof fencing around apiaries.

 Skunks and Bees: An Ecological Perspective